-Streaming Profitability Scorecard: Who's Making Money in 2026
+Streaming Profitability 2026: Who's Making Money (Netflix Won)

-Netflix generated more operating income in 2025 than the rest of the streaming industry combined — and it was not close.
-The company posted $13.3 billion in operating income on $45.2 billion in revenue, achieving a 29.5% operating margin that rivals the most profitable companies in tech.
+Netflix generated more operating income in 2025 than the rest of the streaming industry combined.
+The company posted $13.3 billion in operating income on $45.2 billion in revenue, achieving a 29.5% operating margin on par with top tech companies (Netflix IR).
 Meanwhile, Disney+ turned its first annual profit, Max posted strong earnings, and Peacock continued hemorrhaging money at a pace that would bankrupt most standalone businesses.

 The profitability scoreboard